-With the world rapidly shifting its focus from physical presence to virtual identification, work processes and experiences have altered their course in a significant way.
+With the world rapidly shifting its focus from physical presence to online team collaboration modules, work processes and experiences have altered their course in a significant way.
 In fact, most new startups and small businesses operate entirely online without any physical presence.

-This brings us to online team collaboration.
+This brings us to online team collaboration tools and their use.
 No project is completed without effective collaboration and teamwork, and the same rule applies to online or remote teams.

 However, the struggle of smooth online transactions and communications still prevails.
-About 86% of workers, educators, and executives have blamed lack of collaboration for workplace failures.
+About 86% of workers, educators, and executives blame lack of collaboration for workplace failures.

 Here at nTask, we understand how critical successful online collaboration is.
 Read on for a few tips to help you along the way in your online collaboration journey.